keep-starknet-strange/alexandria/src/storage/README.md

 ### Caveats

-There are two idiosyncacies you should be aware of when using `List`
+There are two idiosyncrasies you should be aware of when using `List`

 1. The `append` operation costs 2 storage writes - one for the value itself and another one for updating the List's length
 2. Due to a compiler limitation, it is not possible to use mutating operations with a single inline statement.
 For example, `self.amounts.read().append(42);` will not work.
 You have to do it in 2 steps: